Gender Based Violence

 This replaces the previous terminology of ‘sexual harm and family violence’ to reflect a more comprehensive approach.

-The University is also preparing its Whole-of-Organisation Prevention and Response Plan.
-This Plan is intended to be co-designed through a whole of institution approach and reflect the needs of different student and staff groups, particularly those members who are disproportionately affected by gender-based violence.
+The University has prepared the Whole of Organisation Gender-based Violence Prevention and Response Plan.
+This Plan is intended to reflect the needs of different student and staff groups, particularly those members who are disproportionately affected by gender-based violence.

 We all have a role to play in helping SCU to be a safe and respectful community free from Gender-based Violence.